 Who Is Getting a Bachelor’s Degree in Industrial Production Technology?

 At the countrywide level, the racial-ethnic distribution of industrial production tech majors is as follows:

 |Hispanic or Latino||293|

-Students from other countries are interested in Industrial Production Tech, too.
+Industrial Production Tech appeals to people across the globe.
 About 6.3% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia

 How Much Do Industrial Production Technology Majors Make?

 The median early-career salary of industrial production technology students with a bachelor’s degree is $50,900 a year according to 2017-2018 data from the U.S. Department of Education.
 During this timeframe, most salaries fell between $44,650 (25th percentile) and $58,450 (75th percentile).